A Peafowl’s Overview

 The Peafowl is a member of the Pheasant family which is considered to be one of the most beautiful birds on planet Earth.
 This bird clan includes two Asiatic species (the Blue/Indian Peafowl originally of India and Sri Lanka and the Green Peafowl of Myanmar, Indochina, and Java) and one African species (the Congo Peafowl native only to the Congo Basin).

-There are also more than a dozen subspecies which are actually a part of the pheasant clan and 185 recognized color varieties for domesticated peafowls that resulted from applying selective breeding.
-The White Peafowl, the Black-Shouldered Peafowl and the Indian Pied Peafowl are examples of the color mutations that appear in the Indian Peafowl species.
+There are also more than a dozen subspecies for Peafowls which are actually a part of the pheasant clan.
+And 185 recognized color-varieties for peafowls that resulted from applying selective breeding.
+“White Peafowls”, “Black-Shouldered Peafowls” and “Indian Pied Peafowls” are examples of the color mutations that appear in the Indian Peafowl species.

 Peafowls follow a certain routine every day.
 They roost overnight in large groups in tall, open trees.
 That way, they are safe from predators during the night.
 In the morning, they break up into small groups to start foraging for food.
 In the non-breeding season, these are usually groups of all peacocks or all peahens; but during the breeding season, there are harem groups of one peacock and several peahens.
 Peafowls usually forage on the ground each day for grain, insects, small reptiles and mammals, berries, figs, leaves, seeds, and flower parts.
 The peahen usually lays 3 – 8 eggs and does the incubation for 26 – 30 days.
 It takes the peacock almost 5 to 6 years to develop its train with maximum splendor but Peafowls usually reach sexual maturity at the age of 2 – 3 years.